jonivir/personalblog/content/books/index.md

 showDate: false
 ---

-Here are the books I'm currently readin and have read (in the past couple of years since I started to track my reading).
+Here are the books I'm currently readin and have read in the past couple of years since I started to track my reading.

 At the moment this is just basic static text content in markdown, which means I need to keep this up to date manually (read: this might not be up to date).
 But I'm planning to make this a bit more sophisticated and try and meybe get the data straight from [Hardcover](https://hardcover.app/) (the app I use to track my reading).